sallyali7/sei-project-one-/readme.md

 • Design logic for how the game is played and won.

-• Include separate HTML/ CSS / JavaScript files.
+• Include separate HTML / CSS / JavaScript files.

-• Use Javascript for Dom manipulation
+• Use JavaScript for Dom manipulation

 • KISS and DRY Code